cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby on Rails/C12-Associations-and-authentication-systems-part-1.md

 **Further Exploration/Challenges**

 - Since you have users implemented to your application, populate the db using Faker.
-- Implement a private feature for user profiles.
+- Implement a private feature for user profiles
 - Association callbacks and validations (For example, A book cannot belong to an Author unless he/she is active)
 - Resurface [caching](https://guides.rubyonrails.org/association_basics.html#controlling-caching)